spujadas/elk-docker/README.md

 - Run the container interactively:

 	- With the regular `docker` command use `sudo docker run -p 5601:5601 -p 9200:9200 -p 5000:5000 -it --name elk sebp/elk /bin/bash` – note the extra `/bin/bash` at the end compared to the usual command line
-	- With Docker Compose or Fig use `sudo docker-compose run --service-ports elk /bin/bash` (substituting `fig` for `docker-compose` if you're using Fig).
+	- With Compose use `sudo docker-compose run --service-ports elk /bin/bash`.

-- At the container's shell prompt, type to `start.sh&` to start Elasticsearch, Logstash and Kibana in the background, and wait for everything to be up and running (wait for `{"@timestamp":…,"message":"Listening on 0.0.0.0:5601",…}`)
+- At the container's shell prompt, type `start.sh&` to start Elasticsearch, Logstash and Kibana in the background, and wait for everything to be up and running (wait for `{"@timestamp":... ,"message":"Listening on 0.0.0.0:5601",...}`)

 Now enter: